Why a Furnace Tune Up is More Important This Winter Than In Years Past

 How Furnace Maintenance Becomes More Important With More Time Being Spent Indoors

 So what do all these mobility trends have to do with home furnace maintenance?
 It is pretty straightforward.
 The more time you are spending in your home, the more your furnace is likely working to keep you (and your family) at comfortable temperatures.
-The data suggests that furnaces will likely be working harder this winter than in years past.
-An annual furnace tune up makes even more sense under these circumstances.
+The data shows that furnaces will likely be working harder this winter than in years past.
+Annual furnace maintenance makes even more sense under these circumstances.

 The Efficiency of Your Furnace Needs To Prioritized With Rising Energy Consumption in the Home